kpreid/all-is-cubes/README.md

 * `all-is-cubes-wasm/` is the web UI/renderer which will only run in the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be empty).
 It is also a NPM package, which embeds the Rust code by way of `wasm-pack`.
 * `all-is-cubes-server/` is to be a network server for the game, but right now only contains code to render worlds as colored ASCII art (which is in this category because it depends on the `termion` package which will not compile to WebAssembly).

-Because of the complication of having some wasm-specific code, some commands for building, testing, and running the entire project are collected in the `Makefile` for convenience:
+Because of the complication of having some wasm-specific code, some commands for building, testing, and running the entire project are collected in the `Makefile` for convenience and to ensure all non-Rust files are built when needed:

 *   Test: `make test`